Graduate Program

 The History PhD

-The graduate program admits only a small number of graduate students each year to promote a close working relationship between students and faculty.
+The small size of the graduate program fosters a close working relationship between students and faculty.
 We invite applications from mature and self-directed students with well-defined research interests.
 Our seminars are small and flexible, and we encourage students to develop creative, self-tailored programs of doctoral study.
-The History department funds most doctoral candidates for six years at highly competitive levels and is committed to providing additional financial resources to support advanced research.
+The History Department funds most doctoral candidates for six years at highly competitive levels and is committed to providing additional financial resources to support advanced research.

 Our graduates are accomplished professionals in academia, private high schools, non-profits, business, and the public sector.